The King's Academy (West Palm Beach, Florida): Notable faculty

+Faculty and staff with 25 or more years of service are honored with a wall plaque on the exterior of the Loveland Athletic Center.
+To date, the following individuals have been included in the school's Wall of Fame:

 Campus

-The King's Academy is located on approximately 60 acres at the northeast corner of Belvedere Road and Sansbury's Way in Palm Beach County, Florida.
-Most of the campus was constructed in 2005 and consists of 16 buildings (Lower Elementary, Administration, Upper Elementary, High School Administration, High School Science, High School Education, M. Nelson Loveland Athletic Center, Elementary Music, Cafeteria, Rosemary Beaumont Library, Field House, Bus Garage/Maintenance, Events Center (completed in 2012), Full-Page Aquatic Center (completed in 2015), Page Family Center for Performing Arts (completed in 2017), and Boswell Science & Technology Center (completed in 2018)) encompassing approximately 225,000 square feet.
+The King's Academy is located on approximately 65 acres at the northeast corner of Belvedere Road and Sansbury's Way in Palm Beach County, Florida.
+Most of the campus was constructed in 2005 and consists of 19 buildings (Lower Elementary, Administration, Upper Elementary, High School Administration, High School Science, High School Education, M. Nelson Loveland Athletic Center, Elementary Music, Smith Family Cafe, Rosemary Beaumont Library, Jeffrey & Gloria Loveland Field House, Bus Garage/Maintenance, Events Center (completed in 2012), Full-Page Aquatic Center (completed in 2015), Page Family Center for Performing Arts (completed in 2017), Boswell Science & Technology Center (completed in 2018), Frank DiMino Student Union (completed in 2022), the Esther B. O’Keeffe Innovation Center (completed in 2023), and the Frank DiMino Early Childhood Center (completed in 2024)) encompassing approximately 267,000 square feet under air.

-In 2015, the school added Studio 70, a television broadcasting facility.
+In 2015, the school added Studio 70, a film and television broadcasting facility.

-Remote locations

-The school also operates The King's Academy Preschool at remote locations in Boynton Beach, Greenacres, Loxahatchee, Palm Beach Gardens, and Royal Palm Beach, Florida; at the Boynton Beach Community Church, Church in the Palms' Community Center, Trinity West Church, Cross Community Church, and Connect Church of Royal Palm, respectively.

 Online learning

 In 2010, The King's Academy established an internet-based school for middle and high school students called The King's Academy Online.
-The online program offers approximately 140 courses, with advanced placement courses and dual enrollment credits from Christian institutions including Indiana Wesleyan University and Taylor University.
+The online program offered approximately 140 courses, with advanced placement courses and dual enrollment credits from Christian institutions including Indiana Wesleyan University and Taylor University.

+In 2022, TKA's online school was relaunched as The King's Online Academy (TKOA), with 100 percent self-developed, proprietary classes; including dual enrollment classes from Palm Beach Atlantic University.
+TKOA offers more than 100 classes for students in grades 7 through 12, including honors and advanced placement courses and classes from all seven of TKA's Programs of Distinction.
+Additionally, TKOA offers master classes from notable Christian instructors including Bob Goff, Dan Cathy, Lee Strobel, and Mac Powell.

 Publications

-The King's Academy publishes student-produced elementary (EL) and high school (HS) yearbooks (both named The Sceptre) annually, monthly student-written newspapers (Roar, formerly The Lion Ledger and The Scroll) and semi-annual magazines (The Chronicle).
+The King's Academy publishes student-produced elementary (EL) and high school (HS) yearbooks (both named The Sceptre) annually, student-written newspapers (Roar, formerly The Lion Ledger and The Scroll) and semi-annual magazines (The Chronicle).
 During the school year, the school also issues a weekly online edition of TKA E-News.

-From 2014 to 2016, the school's yearbook program was named a Jostens National Yearbook Program of Excellence.
+From 2014 to 2016 and 2023 to 2025, the school's yearbook program was named a Jostens National Yearbook Program of Excellence.